wailinkyaww/articles/data-mining/PDF Reader.md

 ```

 Here, I am talking about top to bottom structure.
-This also applies left to right text elements.
+This also applies to left-to-right text elements.

 A simple way to fix this problem is to sort the text blocks (in case of English)